inmo-jang/rain_teleoperation/README.md

 # rain_teleoperation

 This repo describes how to setup a Universal Robot for teleoperatoin.
 The environment I am using is Ubuntu 16.04 and ROS Kinetic version.
+This work is a part of RAIN Hub project (https://rainhub.org.uk/).

 ## (1) Xbox Teleoperation [link](https://github.com/inmo-jang/rain_teleoperation/blob/master/xbox_teleop.md)